Vidhyasridharan/Employee-Management-System/README.md

 - Pagination and sorting support for large datasets
 - Clear separation of controller, service, and repository layers
 - In-memory database for local development and testing
+- Input validation at API boundaries using Bean Validation

 ## Tech Stack
 - Java